osg-htc/docs/docs/other/install-voms.md

 [user@voms ~]$ voms-proxy-init -voms VO_NAME -vomses ~/vomses
 ```

-<a href="/bin/view/Documentation/Release3/TestOSGClient#Authentication_using_a_VOMS_Prox" class="twikiAnchorLink">Click here</a> for a more detailed example on using and verifying a VOMS proxy.

 Testing edg-mkgridmap
 ---------------------------------------------------------------

-The `edg-mkgridmap` command is run on a site's <a href="/bin/view/Documentation/GlossaryC#DefsComputeElement" class="twikiAnchorLink">Compute Element</a> node to generate a `grid-mapfile` file.
+The `edg-mkgridmap` command is run on a site's Compute Element node to generate a `grid-mapfile` file.
 This script is not provided as a part of the VOMS installation, so you will have to go on a CE node to test this.
 You do not have to be the `root` user on the CE node, but you will need to have a personal certificate available.

 The `mkgridmap` file syntax/values for each VO you create, can be viewed on the WEB UI for your VO by selecting `Configuration information` on the left hand menu of the main page.
 You will get a line like: